Netlia/documentation/DeviceComunication/DeviceComunication.md

 #### Implementation of sending messages to devices in LoRa network

 We can implement sending messages to devices in the LoRa network in several ways.
 The simplest way is "marking messages".
 In this implementation, the server sends the downlink and marks it as "sent".
 After it receives the first uplink since the downlink was sent, it changes the status of the sent downlink to "will be acknowledged in the next message".
-There should be an uplink with acknowledgment in the next message.
-If this acknowledgment arrives, the downlink message has been successfully sent.
+The following uplink message should contain acknowledgment.
+Arrival of acknowledgment means that the downlink message has been successfully delivered.

 ![LoraMessageMarker](Lora_MessageMarker.png)